 Safety is paramount throughout the placenta encapsulation process.
 Here are some key safety considerations I bear in mind:

-3. Personal Protective Equipment (PPE): I wear gloves, masks, hair coverings, and other appropriate PPE to minimize the risk of cross-contamination.
+Personal Protective Equipment (PPE): I wear gloves, masks, hair coverings, and other appropriate PPE to minimize the risk of cross-contamination from me to your placenta and from your placenta to me.

 I think consuming your placenta can be an empowering way to support your own postpartum healing.
+I hear over and over that people feel less weepy and more balanced while taking their placenta pills.
 When birth doesn't go as planned or hoped for, it can be an especially supportive tool for reclaiming a piece of your birth story.
 I love offering it to my clients.

 Comments